michaeljeancn/InvestmentTool/README.md

 - [ ] etc...

 ## Removed Functions
-- [x] -Automatically updater - support by Electron, thank you!- Remove the Auto-update feature temporarily due to I cannot get a valid code-signing certificate yet, sorry for that!
+- [x] Removed the Auto-update feature temporarily due to I cannot get a valid code-signing certificate yet, sorry for that!